StewAlexander-com/linuxtech.me/README.md

 13. **[Grsync / rsync](http://www.opbyte.it/grsync/)** for backup
 14. **[Brasero](https://wiki.gnome.org/Apps/Brasero)** cd/dvd burning gnome desktop utility
 15. **[Nbtscan](http://www.unixwiz.net/tools/nbtscan.html)** - netbios scanner
-16. **[Mc](https://midnight-commander.org/)** - “Midnight Comander” a command line, terminal “DOS-like” visual interface that interactively does the work of ls, mv, cp, rm, mkdir, and ftp (and their clones like exa), _- worthwhile for newbies_  </br>.
+16. **[Mc](https://midnight-commander.org/)** - “Midnight Comander” a command line, terminal “DOS-like” visual interface that interactively does the work of ls, mv, cp, rm, mkdir, and ftp (and their clones like exa), _- worthwhile for newbies_
-17. **[Micro](https://micro-editor.github.io/)** - Most Linux users know of the editors Vim, and perhaps Nano (see above); Micro is another editor with easy to learn commands (like ctrl-s for save) plus syntax highlighting.

 18. **[Pi-Hole](https://pi-hole.net/)**, a DNS blackhole that can be loaded on several different versions of Linux (including Debian Ubuntu), to keep ads away from your PC / Mac
 19. **[TLDR](https://tldr.sh/)** - Useful examples to a large list of Linux / Mac and Windows commands (did you know that tldr means "*to long didn't read*"?
 Now you do ... ), *see below for the TLDR master list as a PDF*
 ***